Callisto (comics): Being beautiful

 When the young Morlocks, now calling themselves Gene Nation, returned to Earth with revenge planned, she went looking for help and located her former love Colossus, who had recently returned to Earth after the fall of Avalon.
 The two returned to the X-Mansion to warn the X-Men that Gene Nation was planning to kill innocents for every Morlock killed during the Mutant Massacre.
 Drawing Storm and Wolverine into the tunnels, she witnessed as Storm fought Marrow in a duel that saw the X-Man once more resort to lethal measures to win.

-Callisto remained in the tunnels looking over Marrow until she became injured during the events of Operation: Zero Tolerance.
+Callisto remained in the tunnels looking over Marrow until she was injured during the events of Operation: Zero Tolerance.
 Recovering from her wounds, she told Marrow to find a place amongst the X-Men, figuring it to be the best place for her.
 Callisto also has a maternal relationship with Marrow, acting as a mother-figure towards the young mutant, though the two are not biologically related, making her the only person Marrow would follow nearly blindly.
 After the six-month gap and Marrow's departure from the X-Men, Callisto disappeared.

 Later, Callisto was once again transformed by Masque, having her arms reformed into tentacles.
 Callisto was also under Masque's control in "The Arena," an elite fight club in Japan.
 Callisto and Storm battled each other in the Arena, but later both escaped with help from Storm's friend, Yukio.